husainbismil/ncnews-api/README.md

 **An instance is live here** (please note, this is not the front end): https://ncnews-server.onrender.com/

+Want to host your own instance of this API?
+[Click here](https://github.com/husainbismil/ncnews-api/blob/main/README.md#hosting-your-own-nc-news-server-instance) to skip ahead to the Hosting section of this Readme.

 The API provides a set of endpoints, each with its own unique path.
 You can view a list of all endpoints by visiting the above link.

   <img align="right" title="NC News" width="200" alt="NC News" src="https://github.com/husainbismil/ncnews-server/blob/main/btn_veps.png?raw=true">